37 Awesome Emoji Meanings Guaranteed to Change the Way You Text

-It stands for "cuddles" and is basically a virtually hug, even though the sea creature is not terribly cuddly (despite its many tentacles).
+It stands for "cuddles" and is basically a virtual hug, even though the sea creature is not terribly cuddly (despite its many tentacles).

-The image of a fabulous woman performing in a long red dress does not signify the sender wants to hit up some salsa.
-It does, however, mean they want to party—hard.
+The image of a fabulous woman performing in a long red dress does not signify that the sender wants to hit up some salsa.
+It does, however, mean that they want to party—hard.

 In keeping with the fact that it is, after all, a weapon, the knife emoji means someone is in a very bad mood and wants to cause much destruction.

-People often post this on someone's Instagram page to indicate that they are "on fleek,” or, put colloquially, fabulous.
-It can also be sent in a text message to show that you are feeling as chill as a diva drying her nails, but its most popular use is as a response to indicate that you're not bothered about something someone said about you.
+People often post this on someone's Instagram page to indicate that they are "on fleek" or, in other words, fabulous.
+It can also be sent in a text message to show that you are feeling as chill as a diva drying her nails.
+But its most popular use is as a response to indicate that you're not bothered about something someone said about you.

-Some women send this to their friends to indicate they're about to have a rocking girls' night out, but given that they are modeled after Playboy bunnies, they can also be a code for sex workers.
+Some women send this to their friends to indicate that they're about to have a rocking girls' night out, but given that it's modeled on a Playboy Bunny, it can also be a code for sex workers.

 You'd think this would stand for "Can I help you?" but it's actually used to express an exasperated "I don't even know what to think anymore."

-This is a stand-in for male genitalia, and is often sent to illustrate the anticipation of sexy time.
+This is a euphemism for a kind of genitalia and is often sent to illustrate the anticipation of sexy time.

-Another symbol for the human anatomy, it represents a derriere.
+Another symbol for the human anatomy, the peach represents a derriere.

-You'll often see this on Venmo next to, say, a lightbulb, to indicate someone has sent their roomies money for the energy bill, which was so expensive they feel like they are literally watching their hard-earned cash fly away.
+You'll often see this on Venmo next to, say, a lightbulb, to indicate someone has sent their roommate money for the energy bill, which was so expensive that they feel like they are literally watching their hard-earned cash fly away.

 Given the Millennial obsession with avocados, you'd think this would symbolize something good.
 But given the eye-roll-worthy enthrallment with this fruit, it's often used to indicate someone is hopelessly "basic" and just does whatever is trendy at the moment.